 Max.
 Alt.: 1900m

 The ancient architecture of Anuradhapura and Sigiriya.
 The hill country with its temperate climate and beautiful vistas of rolling hills and tea plantations.
 An abundance of wildlife - wild peacocks, monitor lizards, monkeys, and wild elephants to name just a few of the exotic fauna that we may wheel past whilst biking the byways.
-Wonderful lost in time colonial towns such as Ella and Nuwara Eliya.
-The fort district of Galle which is a splendidly preserved old costal trading town.
-The warm, ever friendly Sri Lankan people who are always ready with a smile, cheery greeting and keen for a natter and to pose for a photograph.
-And of course, above all else, cycling the winding back roads, rural lanes and canal side gravel tracks of this superb cycling destination.
+Wonderfully lost in time colonial towns such as Ella and Nuwara Eliya.
+The fort district of Galle which is a splendidly preserved old coastal trading town.
+The warm, ever-friendly Sri Lankan people who are always ready with a smile and cheery greeting, are and keen for a natter and to pose for a photograph.
+And of course, cycling the winding back roads, rural lanes and canal-side gravel tracks of this superb cycling destination.

-You will be meet on arrival at Colombo’s Bandaranaike International Airport and driven to our joining hotel on Negombo beach.
+You will be met on arrival at Colombo’s Bandaranaike International Airport (airport code CMB) and driven to our joining hotel on Negombo beach.
 The group will typically meet early evening for a pre-tour briefing.
-Full details will be sent with you final joining instructions.
+Full details will be sent with your final joining instructions.